cbogithub/Remote-Administration-Tool/README.md

 # Remote-Administration-Tool
-To help me remote into my home computer
+This tools is made to help me remote into my home computer.